Anyone doing uncertain, lower-skill, work will be using some combination of three ways of connecting to that work:

 3) Limited exposure: Hindsight shows why irregulars have so little opportunity.
 Assume, to take one study, you sought work doing deliveries of food in Seattle in 2014.
 Potential buyers of your time were divided between incompatible, unstable, often confusing, fiercely competitive, labor platforms.

-GrubHub, Postmates, Lish, Bitesquad, Eat24, Munchery, Peachd or Caviar all offered a chance to build a track record.
+GrubHub, Postmates, Lish, Bitesquad, Eat24, Munchery, Peachd or Caviar all offered a chance to get work and build a track record.
 Where to go?
-It probably wouldn’t have mattered; a year later, it all changed: Amazon launched a food delivery exchange in Seattle then Uber muscled in.
+It probably wouldn’t matter; a year later, it all changed.
+Amazon launched food delivery in Seattle then Uber muscled in.
 You couldn’t know where to seek work; platforms guard their sales data and plans.
-For real exposure to food delivery work you needed to trade across all these services at once.
+For real exposure to food delivery opportunity you needed to work across all these apps.

 4) No progression: To improve your options you need to monitor not just platforms but sectors.
 As well as food in 2014, you may – for example – have been willing to deliver fuel to cars?
 There were marketplaces in multiple cities, each with funds to expand.
 So, would you have bet on the eventual success of Filld, Purple, FuelMe, Neighborhood Fuel, or Fueldrop?
 It likely wouldn’t have mattered, most of them failed.